itacode/vue-webpack-starter/README.md

 This template it is a ready to use, to start developing single page applications with Vue.js single file components.
 It uses Webpack, Webpack-dev-server with hot reload enabled.

-Gulp is configurated to compile scss files and serve the page.

-It's possible to code in parallel the page HTML and SCSS external to Vue files, using Gulp with Browsersync or Gulp and Webpack-dev-server in watch mode.
-Use only one of the following options:
-- Execute command `gulp` .
-In this case Gulp watches SCSS files compiling them when they change, and also starts Browsersync, which injects compiled CSS without reloading and reloads page HTML if changed
-- Execute command `npm run serve:watch` and `gulp watch` .
-In this case Gulp watches SCSS files compiling them when they change, and Webpack-dev-server watches for changes of files in the src directory, automatically recompiling Vue files and reloading the app and HTML page

 ## Features
 - Vue.js
 - TypeScript